Introduction

 3. Visual Studio Code – Best for code writing and editing

-Visual Studio Code by Microsoft is probably the best code editor ever to write and edit code faster.
+Visual Studio Code by Microsoft is one of the top productivity tools for software development, offering an intuitive code editor to help developers write and edit code faster.
 It provides you with features like syntax highlighting and autocomplete.
 The tool allows you to search within the code and debug the code right from the editor.

-The recent collaboration with GitHub Copilot has revolutionized the productivity of developers.
+The recent collaboration with GitHub Copilot has revolutionized developers’ productivity.
 The AI pair programmer helps users complete tasks faster with the help of multi-line suggestions prompted by your code and code comments.
-This saves time and allows developers to focus more on the logic than worrying about writing code.
+This saves time and allows developers to focus more on the logic than code writing.

 Key features